Herzegovina: Geography

 The terrain of Herzegovina is mostly hilly karst with high mountains in the north such as Čvrsnica and Prenj, except for the central valley of the river Neretva.
 The upper reaches of the River Neretva lie in northern Herzegovina, a heavily forested area with fast-flowing rivers and high mountains.
 Konjic and Jablanica lie in this area.

 The Neretva rises on Lebršnik Mountain, close to the Montenegro border, and as the river flows west, it enters Herzegovina.
 The entire upper catchment of the Neretva constitutes a precious ecoregion with many endemic and endangered species.
 The river carves through the precipitous karst terrain, providing excellent opportunities for rafting and kayaking, while the spectacular scenery of the surrounding mountains and forests is a challenging hiking terrain.
 The Neretva's tributaries in the upper reaches are mostly short, due to the mountainous terrain: the River Rakitnica has cut a deep canyon, its waters being one of the least explored areas in this part of Europe.
 The Rakitnica flows into Neretva upstream from Konjic.
 The Neretva then flows northwest, through Konjic.
 It enters the Jablanica Reservoir (Jablaničko jezero), one of the largest in Bosnia and Herzegovina.
 The lake ends near the town of Jablanica.
 From here on, the Neretva turns southward, continuing toward the Adriatic Sea.
 With the mountains lining its shores gradually receding, the Neretva enters a valley where the city of Mostar lies.
 It flows under the old bridge (Stari most) and continues, now wider, toward the town of Čapljina and the Neretva Delta in Croatia before emptying into the Adriatic Sea.

 Cities and towns

 The largest city is Mostar, in the center of the region.
 Other larger towns include Trebinje, Stolac, Široki Brijeg, Posušje, Ljubuški, Tomislavgrad, Grude, Konjic, and Čapljina.

 Mostar is the best-known urban area and the unofficial capital.
 It is the only city with over 100,000 citizens.
-There are no other large cities in Herzegovina, though some have illustrious histories.
+There are no other large cities in Herzegovina, though some have historical significance.

 Stolac, for example, is perhaps Herzegovina's oldest city.
 Settlements date from the Paleolithic period (Badanj Cave).
 An Illyrian tribe lived in the city of Daorson.
 There were several Roman settlements alongside the Bregava River and medieval inhabitants left large stone grave monuments called stećak in Radimlja.
 Trebinje, on the Trebišnjica River, is the southernmost city in Bosnia and Herzegovina, near the Montenegro border.

 Čapljina and Ljubuški are known for their history and their rivers; the village of Međugorje has religious importance for many Roman Catholics.